Extended Response Patterns

 on the object; Mentoss will handle that for you.

-Responding with a specific body and headers
+Respond with a specific body and headers

 You can combine the headers